Canadians Visiting Walt Disney World

 If you stay at a Disney resort, you can book those FastPasses 60 days prior to your trip.
 Since we were staying off-site, we had to wait until 30 days prior.
 That meant that some FastPasses weren’t available, however, for the most part, we made sure we got in our Princess meet-and-greets, and the attractions and rides we had never been on.

 Creating an Itinerary

-Our plan was to visit Magic Kingdom on day one, Epcot on day two, Hollywood Studios on day three and we went back to Magic Kingdom on day four, where my in-laws were going to Animal Kingdom on day four.
+Our plan was to visit the Magic Kingdom on day one, Epcot on day two, Hollywood Studios on day three and we went back to the Magic Kingdom on day four, where my in-laws were going to the Animal Kingdom on day four.